 $160,000 for Injemira Redford J006 Q287 sold by Injemira Herefords, Book Book, NSW to ABS Global – Australia Beef, Ardno Herefords & Vielum Pastoral Co, Mudgee at the Injemira autumn bull sale, February 2021.
 Previous record was $121,000 for Inverary Dominator D56, sold by Don Anderson and family at the Inverary Collection Sale on-property in 1986.

 $160,000 for Woonallee Los Angeles, sold by Tom & Lizzy Baker, Woonallee Simmentals, Millicent SA to Brett Nobbs, Nobbs Cattle Co, Duaringa, Qld – Woonallee Elite Production Sale February 2017, Furner SA.

-$45,000 for Carinya Murdock, sold by John & Jacquie Amor, Carinya Stud, Dulacca QLD to the Chad families, Donrinda and Double C Studs, Dubbo, NSW – 2012 National Braford Sale, Gracemere.
+$50,000, set twice at the same sale for Carinya Yenda, sold by John & Jacquie Amor, Carinya Stud, Dulacca QLD to Russell and Donna Kenny, Harriett Valley, Gayndah; and Double C P124 Playboy sold by the a Chad families, Donrinda and Double C Studs, Dubbo, NSW to Daniel and Arlie Treloar, Rockhampton – both sold at the National Braford Sale, Gracemere QLD in September 2021.

-$20,000 for Five Star Governor, sold by Geoff Maynard, Maynard Cattle Co, Jambin QLD to Ian and Donna Johnston, Lynfield Stud, Sexton QLD – Five Star Senepol Sale 2005, Gracemere QLD.
+$45,000 for Five Star 210745, sold by Geoff Maynard, Maynard Cattle Co, Jambin QLD to Chris Simpson, CAP Genomics, Harlin at the Five Star Senepol Sale September 2022, Gracemere QLD.